 What Does Teenage Depression Feel Like?

 Today, more and more teenagers are suffering from depression.
 It is estimated that, at any time, between 10-15% of teens encounter some level of depression.
 Many parents have teens that struggle with depression, and if you are one of them, you know it can be challenging.
 Teenage depression comes in many different forms, and there isn’t just one root cause of it.
 The severity of depression also depends on biological, psychological, and/or environmental risk factors.
-This becomes particularly difficult if you never dealt with depression in adolescence, as it is near impossible for you to relate to what he or she is experiencing.
-However, with education, you can increase your ability to understand what your teen is going through, and thus, provide more support.
+This becomes particularly difficult if you have never dealt with depression in adolescence, as it is near impossible for you to relate to what he or she is experiencing.
+However, with education, you can increase your ability to understand what your teen is going through and, thus, provide more support.

 What is teenage depression?

-General symptoms of depression in teens
+General symptoms and effects of depression in teens

-Depression can look different from one teenager to the next.
+Depression symptoms can look different from one teenager to the next.
 But there are some general symptoms that tend to present across the board, including:

-• Low energy – depression impacts energy levels, so if your teen struggles with depression, you may notice increased lethargy, sluggishness, or exhaustion.
+- Low energy: depression impacts energy levels, so if your teen struggles with depression, you may notice increased lethargy, sluggishness, or exhaustion.

-• Irritability – frequent irritability and/or sudden anger outbursts are common in teens who suffer from depression
+- Irritability: frequent irritability and/or sudden anger outbursts are common in teens who suffer from depression

-• Physical changes – you may also notice physical changes in your depressed teen.
+- Physical changes: you may also notice physical changes in your depressed teen.
 Often, because of the associated feelings of guilt and/or worthlessness, changes in posture will arise.
 Your teen may hold his or her head down, avert eye contact, and walk with slumped shoulders.

-• Changes in sleep patterns – depression usually has an impact on teens sleep habits.
+- Changes in sleep patterns: depression usually has an impact on teens sleep habits.
 This could range from increased difficulty falling or staying asleep, to sleeping much more than usual.

-• Loss of interest – if you notice your teen becoming less engaged in previously enjoyed activities, this could be a sign he or she is depressed.
+- Loss of interest: if you notice your teen becoming less engaged in previously enjoyed activities, this could be a sign he or she is depressed.

-• Urges to isolate – depression can affect one’s desire to be social and interact with others.
+- Urges to isolate: depression can affect one’s desire to be social and interact with others.
 If your teen is depressed, you may notice a decreased interest in engaging with friends or family.

-What your teen may be experiencing
+What your teen may be experiencing and how to help

 Although being able to spot the symptoms of depression in your teen is important, it does not mean he or she will be open to discussing it with you.
 In order to provide the best support for your child (and encourage open communication), understanding what he or she is truly going through is key.
+Teens may also experience an anxiety disorder, which can complicate or accompany major depression, making early diagnosis and treatment crucial.

 Hopelessness